isl-org/Open3D/README_OneAPI.md

 - Imported by another C++ library, after `make install`.
 - Distribute with Python (pip).

-## Plan (2021-10-27)
+## Decisions
-- MKL: use static version
+- MKL: use shared version
 - IPP: use static version
-- TBB: we want TBB to work on ARM
+- TBB: for ARM
+  - C++: compile TBB from source, static or dynamic?
+  - Python release: TODO